Craspedia variabilis: Taxonomy and naming

 Following a review of the genus Craspedia, Joy Everett and Andrew Doust named C. variabilis as a new species, along with C. paludicola, C. canens and C. haplorrhiza.
 They describe C. variabilis as "a complex species with several forms, some of which may be separable on further work".
 The specific epithet (variabilis) refers to the number of different forms across its wide distribution.

 Distribution and habitat

 Craspedia variabilis is found in a wide variety of habitats but never alpine.
 In Western Australia it grows on seasonally wet flats, granite outcrops, slopes and in the Sydney region its distribution is described as "widespread in open forests and grassland".

-Cultivation
+Use in horticulture

 Billy buttons can be propagated from seed and grown in full sun.
 It grows in any soil provided that it is not too wet.
 It can be treated as an annual and used effectively as a single specimen or as a massed bedding plant.